 You can have all the data in the world, but it means very little unless you choose the right ways to slice and dice it.
 Metrics and KPIs (key performance indicators) are the building blocks of marketing analytics.
 These are measurable values that offer a quantitative assessment of how well you fulfill a specific business objective.

-There are many possible metrics that you can incorporate into your own analytics program, so we can only offer a brief overview here.
-Below, we’ll discuss 3 metrics and KPIs that you should seriously consider for your own marketing analytics workflow.
+Below, are three metrics and KPIs that you should seriously consider for your own marketing analytics workflow.

 1. Clickthrough rate (CTR)

-Clickthrough rate (CTR) is one of the easiest marketing analytics metrics to understand: it measures the percentage of people who click on a link, ad, or email.
+Clickthrough rate (CTR) is one of the easiest metrics to understand: it measures the percentage of people who click on a link, ad, and email.
 This metric roughly corresponds to the percentage of your audience interested in learning more about your products and services.